Looking for something?

 What are the Admission requirements for transfer students?

 Each semester, students transfer to UW-La Crosse to continue their education.
 While academic preparation is the primary criterion used in the admissions review process for transfer students, we consider other nonacademic secondary factors that may contribute to the strength of an application.
-Transfer students are expected to complete the application essays and submit high school transcripts if they have less than 60 college credits.
+Transfer students are expected to complete the application essays.
+Students with fewer than 60 transferable college credits must also submit high school transcripts.

 When should I send my transcripts?